 You may have been expecting that Amazon would collect sales tax for FBA sellers.
 In fact, it’s already doing so in some states like Washington — usually with the result of more complications for registered sellers and more risk for non-registered ones.

 Anyway, you are still liable for the tax in the years before Amazon started doing it.
 The state can hold you accountable for up to 7 years of back taxes, plus penalties and interest.

 States will probably find it easier to pursue the third party sellers directly, rather than Amazon.
 That’s why we don’t believe it’s smart to rely on Amazon to make this sales tax issue go away.

 There’s Still Time to Make a Plan

-While it’s true that government agencies can take months to get moving after a policy decision is announced, the trend seems to be toward more fast and aggressive action in the case of ecommerce sales tax collection.
-Xendoo helps customers navigate complex sales tax laws by keeping them compliant and leveraging other 3rd party for tax calculations.
+While it’s true that government agencies can take months to get moving after a policy decision is announced, the trend seems to be toward more fast and aggressive action in the case of eCommerce sales tax collection.
+Xendoo helps customers navigate complex sales tax laws by keeping them compliant and leveraging other 3rd parties for tax calculations.
 For more about our sales tax services, click here.